simongravelle/nmrformd/docs/source/illustrations/lysozyme-in-water.rst

     the water is made apparent when compared to pure bulk water.
-The spectrum from bulk water shows a plateau for frequency lower than :math:`\approx 2 \cdot 10^3` MHz, while the spectrum from the water in contact with the lysozyme varies for frequencies down to :math:`\approx \cdot 10` MHz, highlighting slower characteristic motion of the molecules.
+The spectrum from bulk water shows a plateau for frequency lower than :math:`\approx 2 \cdot 10^3` MHz, while the spectrum from the water in contact with the lysozyme varies for frequencies down to :math:`\approx 10` MHz, highlighting slower characteristic motion of the molecules.

 .. image:: ../figures/illustrations/lysozyme-in-water/R1_spectra_water-dark.png
     :class: only-dark